- 1. What is Metabolism?

 Insulin is a peptide hormone secreted in the pancreas of humans mainly in response to elevations in blood sugar levels (since it acts as an up-regulator of glucose transport proteins).
 With the onset of a dramatic increase in type-2 diabetes in the United States, insulin has unfortunately found itself being cast down as the enemy of human physiology as we know it.

-Moreover, while insulin does reduce whole-body protein breakdown, it does not modulate the ubiquitin system that is responsible for regulation of muscle protein breakdown.
-Therefore, insulin is not a specific reducer of muscle protein breakdown.
+Moreover, while insulin does reduce whole-body protein breakdown, it does not modulate the ubiquitin system that is responsible for the regulation of muscle protein breakdown.
+Therefore, insulin is not a specific reducer of muscle protein breakdown.4

-Research suggests that insulin doesn’t directly alter the rate of transmembrane transport of (most) amino acids but it rather increases muscle protein synthesis by drawing on the active intracellular pool of amino acids.
-The exceptions to this are amino acids that use sodium-potassium pumps (mainly alanine, leucine and lysine) as insulin causes skeletal muscle cells to be hyperpolarized by activation of those pumps.
+Research suggests that insulin doesn’t directly alter the rate of transmembrane transport of (most) amino acids but it rather increases muscle protein synthesis by drawing on the active intracellular pool of amino acids.5 The exceptions to this are amino acids that use sodium-potassium pumps (mainly alanine, leucine, and lysine) as insulin causes skeletal muscle cells to be hyperpolarized by activation of those pumps.2

 All the scientific mumbo jumbo can sometimes cause us to lose sight of the bigger picture.
 The take-home message is that insulin is indeed a highly anabolic hormone that is conducive to skeletal muscle protein synthesis but that an exogenous source of amino acids is necessary to create this effect.

-As noted above, a state of hyperinsulinemia and hyperaminoacidemia will facilitate muscle protein synthesis, and what better way to induce such a state then by simply ingesting protein and carbohydrates.
+As noted above, a state of hyperinsulinemia and hyperaminoacidemia will facilitate muscle protein synthesis, and what better way to induce such a state than by simply ingesting protein and carbohydrates.

 For practicality purposes, it is important to consider the actions of IGFBP-3 since nearly all IGF-1 is bound to one of 6 protein complexes and IGFBP-3 makes up about 80% of all this binding.

-Therefore, it’s not surprising that IGF-1 administration promotes protein anabolism in skeletal muscle and the whole body.
-[8, 9] A unique characteristic of IGFBP-3 is that it appears to inhibit skeletal muscle atrophy (i.e. it’s anti-catabolic).
+Therefore, it’s not surprising that IGF-1 administration promotes protein anabolism in skeletal muscle and the whole body.8, 9 A unique characteristic of IGFBP-3 is that it appears to inhibit skeletal muscle atrophy (i.e. it’s anti-catabolic).10

 Well, several factors influence the amount of IGF-1/IGFBP-3 (and GH) present in the blood at any given moment, including, but not limited to: genetics, biorhythms, age, exercise, nutrient status, stress, disease state, and ethnicity.

 GH is a peptide hormone produced in the pituitary gland that stimulates cellular growth and reproduction.
-When subjects are well nourished, GH stimulates production of insulin from the pancreas and IGF-1 once it reaches the liver which subsequently promotes growth of lean body mass, adipose tissue, and storage of glucose.
-During fasting and other catabolic states, GH predominantly stimulates the release and oxidation of free fatty acids for use as energy, thus preserving lean body mass and glycogen stores.
+When subjects are well-nourished, GH stimulates the production of insulin from the pancreas and IGF-1 once it reaches the liver which subsequently promotes the growth of lean body mass, adipose tissue, and storage of glucose.
+During fasting and other catabolic states, GH predominantly stimulates the release and oxidation of free fatty acids for use as energy, thus preserving lean body mass and glycogen stores.11

 Research has shown that GH strongly inhibits amino acid oxidation (recall from earlier that amino acids may be oxidized for energy).
-Thus, GH acts to spare crucial amino acids in the amino acid pools, resulting in a greater availability of those amino acids for incorporation into proteins.
+Thus, GH acts to spare crucial amino acids in the amino acid pools, resulting in greater availability of those amino acids for incorporation into proteins.11

 That being said, it appears that GH is a promoter of whole-body protein synthesis in the short-term and any increases in muscle protein synthesis from GH administration are likely the result of downstream paracrine (local) IGF-1 release.
 Both GH and testosterone (which we will cover later in this guide) increase paracrine IGF-1 which could be of benefit for anabolic effects in skeletal muscle tissue.

-A final point to consider with regards to the anabolic actions of GH is that it accelerates the transport of several essential amino acids across the cell membrane, specifically those mediated by System L—the major transport system responsible for sodium-independent transport of neutral amino acids (such as leucine, isoleucine and valine).
+A final point to consider with regards to the anabolic actions of GH is that it accelerates the transport of several essential amino acids across the cell membrane, specifically those mediated by System L—the major transport system responsible for sodium-independent transport of neutral amino acids (such as leucine, isoleucine, and valine).15

 GH is a highly complex hormone that’s under much investigation as many of its in vivo actions are yet to be elucidated.